Office of Bureau Director

 Southwest Region, Regional Director

 William T. “Bill” Walker is the acting Regional Director for the BIA’s Southwest Regional Office in Albuquerque, New Mexico, which oversees nine agencies that together serve 25 Federally recognized tribes in three states (Colorado, New Mexico and west Texas).
 Mr. Walker has been serving as the acting regional director since September 2008.
 His career with the BIA began in 1992 as a soil conservationist at the Bureau’s Fort Apache Agency in Arizona after having served seven years with the U.S. Department of Agriculture’s Cooperative Extension Service in Oklahoma.
 He eventually moved to the BIA’s Southwest Regional Office in May 2000 as Regional Environmental Scientist.
 From 2004 to 2007, he served as Mescalero Agency superintendent in New Mexico, after which he was selected as the Deputy Regional Director for Trust Services for the BIA’s Western Regional Office in Phoenix.
 In October 2008, he returned to Albuquerque to assume the same post for the Southwest Regional Office.
-He continues to serve as the deputy regional director and as the acting regional director for the Southwest Region.
 Mr. Walker is an enrolled member of the Chickasaw Nation of Oklahoma.

 About The Western Regional Director